-As discussed in our previous blog (which you can see here), brand ambassadors are essential to a company’s public appearance and success.
-We lightly touched on the different roles brand ambassadors can take before, but in this blog, we’re going to take a deeper look into who brand ambassadors can be, and why each role is important in branding your business and getting your core ideals out to the public.
+As discussed in our previous blog, the concept of a brand ambassador for your business is essential to a company's public appearance and success.
+We lightly touched on the different roles brand ambassadors can take before, but in this blog, we're going to take a deeper look into who brand ambassadors can be, and why each role is important in branding your business and getting your core ideals out to the public.

 All in all, brand ambassadors come in all shapes and sizes, but all have the same goal: to properly educate the public about the company and its ethics.
 When all of these roles come together, a company is set and you audience will expand and flourish.